Exact Fourier inversion formula over manifolds: Abstract

 \section{Abstract}

-We show an exact (i.e. no smooth error terms) Fourier inversion type formula for differential operators of order less than 3 over Riemannian manifolds.
+We show an exact (i.e. no smooth error terms) Fourier inversion type formula for differential operators over Riemannian manifolds.
 This provides a coordinate free approach for the theory of pseudo-differential operators.

 Intrinsic symbolic calculus was pioneered by Widom \cite{Wid1, Wid2}, and has received contributions from Fulling-Kennedy, Safarov, Sharafutdinov, \cite{Fu-Ke, Saf, Sha1, Sha2}.
 In this works the authors produce Fourier type inversion formulas over Riemannian manifolds.
 Our concern is that all this formulas presents (smooth) error therms.
 Such therms can be very tedious when one has to consider intrinsic type computations over such manifolds.
 On the other hand exact (i.e. no smooth error terms) inversion formulas allow to simplify the proof of the Atiyah-Singer index theorem for the Dirac operator on a spin manifold (see \cite{Get}).